 Public health professionals address challenging health-related issues in today's world, such as: How can social media be used to track disease outbreaks?
 How do we address the growing burden of cancer in low/middle-income countries?
+What policies and interventions are most effective for addressing the opioid crisis?
 How do we ensure safe drinking water in communities across the globe?

 Additional degree options for students majoring in public health at SLU include:

-A core curriculum of humanities, science, math, foreign language, fine arts, and social science courses, along with general electives fills out the remainder of the 120 credits required for graduation.
-Many students use their elective courses to pursue secondary majors or minors.
+The Undergraduate Core curriculum requirements and general education credits fulfill the remainder of the 120 credits required for graduation.
+Many students use their elective courses to pursue secondary majors, minors or pre-med requirements.

 Examples of career options in public health include: